craigbuckler/js-adv-notes/objects/objects.md

 [Textarea Limiter](https://jsfiddle.net/craigbuckler/y91ja2zL/) - a Twitter-like text-entry widget which limits the number of characters a user can enter.

-This object is initialised using `new TextareaLimit(textAreaNode);` where `textAreaNode` must be a `<textarea>` element with a `data-limit` attribute setting the maximum number of charaters.
+This object is initialised using `new TextareaLimit(textAreaNode);` where `textAreaNode` must be a `<textarea>` element with a `data-limit` attribute setting the maximum number of characters.
 A small self-running function creates an object for each appropriate `textarea` when the page loads.
 Each object then configures and manages itself without further code.

+Alternatively, don't look at this and try to create your own!

 ## Further reading